AAAAAAsuka/Impress/README.md

 If you notice significantly poor image quality, consider reducing the number of fine-tuning steps.

 Additionally, it's crucial to maintain a batch size of 32 when fine-tuning the SD model.
 The actual batch size depends on the per-GPU batch size, gradient accumulation steps, and the number of GPUs used.
 For instance, in our experiment, we used 4 GPUs, with a per-GPU batch size of 8, and a gradient accumulation of 1, achieving an actual batch size of 4 * 8 * 1 = 32.
 If you use 2 GPUs with a per-GPU batch size of 8, you should adjust the gradient accumulation to 2 to keep a consistent actual batch size of 32 (2 * 8 * 2).

-# Ethical Statement

-We oppose the unauthorized imitation of others' works.
-Our concern stems from the possibility that image protection technologies might make it easier for individuals to post their artworks or personal photos online.
-However, if the protective noise on these artworks or photos can be easily removed, it could lead to malicious users more readily acquiring data, thereby exacerbating such abuses.
-We must confront this potential risk by researching possible removal methods to encourage the development of better protection technologies.

 # Acknowledgements